geudde/attic-chest/pages/02.season-1/01.meeting-01/08.goodbye/docs.md

 Good bye in friendship’s ear has rung
 The knell of parting pleasure.

-From sorrows past my Mimic skill
+From sorrows past my mimic skill
 Draws smiles of consolation;
 While you from present joys distil
 The tears of separation.